 What is the minimum payment on a credit card ?

 If you're carrying a balance on your credit card, the minimum payment is what will determine whether or not that ongoing debt becomes interest-free.
 But consider paying more than this every single month!
-The extra money spent now can save headaches down the line with fees and interest charges if they arise later when payments are due again--so don't just take up whatever low amount was offered in order to get started; think about how much better life would be after making some higher priced choices today.
+The extra money spent now can save headaches down the line with fees and interest charges if they arise later when payments are due again--so don't just take up whatever low amount was offered to get started; think about how much better life would be after making some higher priced choices today.

 What is your credit card minimum payment?